-Please note there are additional required costs to you for data usage - it's inexpensive and is available in a bundle of 1000 bytes for $5 when purchased in advance; $10 per bundle if after the fact.
+Please note there are additional required costs to you for data usage - it's inexpensive and is available in a bundle of 1000 bytes for $5 when purchased in advance; $12 per bundle if after the fact.

 We subscribe to the texting service for each unit, and the unit is active and ready to use when you get it.
-We just pass along the costs of the date you use.
-If you hate the prospect of add-on charges, rent the SPOT instead; there are no added usage charges for that device, although it doesn't have the 2-way communication feature and other benefits.
-See below for a comparison.
+We just pass along the costs of the data you use while renting it.
+If you hate the prospect of add-on charges, just be frugal with messaging - while there can be wide variances, here are some typical approximate data byte usages:

 Send a preset message - 13 bytes

-Send or receive a custom message - 80 bytes
+Send or receive a custom message - 80 bytes (on average)

 Check for incoming messages - 13 bytes